 We may deploy a range of measures for ongoing oversight of the counterparty, informed by the due diligence and pre-qualification described above.
-For example, we or a third-party consultant may undertake desktop or site-based audits if needed.
+For example, we or a third-party firm may undertake site-based audits if needed.
+As part of our baseline exercise, we, through a third-party, conducted over 40 ESG on-site audits in 2022.
+Non-conformances identified as part of this process inform supplier management, supplier selection for future work, and future audit plans.

 If we identify instances of modern slavery or human trafficking, we will take suitable action which may include terminating discussions and/or existing relationships with the counterparty in question and notifying relevant authorities of the issues involved.